Pokis/spark/docs/06-monetization.md

 Google Play can refund, cancel, or revoke a purchase after initial verification.
 Spark now implements the required lifecycle path:

-- Terraform creates the Pub/Sub topic and authenticated push subscription.
+- Terraform creates the Pub/Sub topic and authenticated push subscription only after `enable_google_play_rtdn=true`.
 - Play one-time-product RTDN messages are deduplicated and re-verified with `purchases.productsv2.getproductpurchasev2`.
 - Pending and cancelled purchases do not grant premium.